-The Kansas Land and Military Installation Protection Act seeks to protect specific real properties and military installations in Kansas by prohibiting foreign principals from "countries of concern," such as China, Cuba, Iran, North Korea, Russia, and Venezuela, from acquiring interests in these properties.
-The bill mandates that these foreign entities must register any interest in real property located within 100 miles of military installations by a specified deadline, with penalties for non-compliance that may include divestiture of property.
-The Attorney General is responsible for investigating violations, while Kansas State University must report on foreign land holdings annually.
-The act also empowers the fusion center oversight board to modify the list of foreign terrorist organizations, which can be classified as countries of concern.
+The Kansas Land and Military Installation Protection Act is designed to protect specific real properties and military installations in Kansas by prohibiting foreign entities from countries identified as concerns, such as China, Cuba, Iran, North Korea, Russia, and Venezuela, from acquiring interests in these properties.
+The bill mandates that foreign principals from these nations cannot benefit from economic development programs and must register any interest in real property located within 100 miles of military installations.
+It also empowers the fusion center oversight board to adjust the list of foreign terrorist organizations, which can be classified as countries of concern.
+The Attorney General is given the authority to investigate violations and enforce compliance, including seeking court orders for divestiture.

 H Sub for: 60-4104, 60-4106